Shao-Group/TERRACE/INSTALL.md

 # Install TERRACE from Source

+Download the source code of latest TERRACE from [here](https://github.com/Shao-Group/TERRACE/releases/download/v1.1.2/terrace-1.1.2.tar.gz).
 TERRACE uses additional libraries of Boost and htslib.
 If they have not been installed in your system, you first need to download and install them.
 You might also need to export the runtime library path to certain environmental